What makes art valuable? 75% context & 85% authenticity

 How does culture influence the perception of art?

 Yes, appreciation is primarily based on personal experience rather than academic knowledge.
-Openness to emotional responses and a willingness to reflect foster authentic art experiences more effectively than theoretical expertise.
+Openness to emotional reactions and a willingness to reflect foster authentic art experiences more effectively than theoretical expertise.
 Understanding the meaning of art happens through encounter, not through study.

 Recommendation

-- Art and Society – How Images Transform Spaces and People – Curiocanvas
+- Art and Society – How images transform spaces and people – Curiocanvas

-- What makes art high quality?
+- What makes art high-quality?
 Emotion and quality combined. – Curiocanvas

 - What is modern wall art – More than decoration – Curiocanvas